 You know how you were jealous that your friend got to go to the gym mid-morning?
 That’s because they’d started working at 6am to meet a deadline, or worked late the night before.

 You might find you’re squeezing work in whenever you can.
 Which is lovely that you can hang out playing with your little one after their morning nap, but then not so good when you can’t have a glass of wine with dinner as you’ve got a report to finish.
-But increasing numbers of us might find it’s the new normal, at least for a while.

 5. The electronic babysitter